xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 # Zane Scotland
 * my best performances when I felt terrible
+* ask yourself what is a good score for me today? even par is a good score for a pro. be honest with yourself.
+* if you cannot hit a fade today than hit a draw - it is as simple as that
 # Shots to hole.com
 * 75% of shots on PGA Tour are played within 40 yards
 * number of putts is totally useless